 Do you remember your first solo trip in Bantayan Island, Cebu?
 Your wonderful journey began on that beautiful island.
 Traveling has taught you that it’s the small things that tend to add up in a big way.
 You started a small dream.
 You only wanted to see the other side of Cebu, but look at you now.
 You’re writing this from Bangkok, Thailand.

 Do you remember your first trip abroad?
 How about your first encounter with the passport control?
 The nervousness you had while answering all those questions before you got that first stamp on your passport.
-Traveling taught you to be more confident.
-Until today, you’re still nervous going through the immigration control, thankfully, you never had any problems and you enter or exit the country smoothly.
+Traveling taught you to believe in yourself and be more confident.
+Until today, you’re still nervous going through the immigration control, thankfully, you never had any problems, and you enter or exit any country smoothly.

-The big changed and decision in your life happened last year, April 2017, when you decided to travel the world.
-Slowly, you unload all your baggage and leave the trash behind.
+The big changed and decision in your life happened last year, April 2017, when you decided to travel the world, full-time.
+Slowly, you unload all your baggage and leave everything behind.
 Looking back, do you know how I’m proud of you for leaving all your baggage and choosing yourself first?
 Traveling has taught you to love yourself first, then, loving others will follow.

 Traveling taught you to break stereotypes.
 Do you remember telling yourself in your younger days that you wouldn’t and would NEVER have a tattoo in your lifetime?
 You thought differently about people with tattoos, because of society’s stereotyping.
 Traveling has taught you to break stereotypes.
 A tattoo (may it be big or small) doesn’t make or break a person.
 You can have a tattoo and still be a good citizen, or a great leader because it doesn’t make anyone, less of a person.
 By the way, you have a tattoo now, on your right wrist.
 A tattoo that signifies your freedom, self-love, and your love to travel.

 Traveling has taught you to restore your faith in humanity.
 When you arrived in Bangkok, instead of booking Grab from Mo Chit, you choose to take the public transportation to your hostel.
-You take the train to Phaya Thai and when you arrived, you tried to walk the direction Google Maps recommended you to go to your hostel, but turns out, it was a dead end.
-So you take the train.
+You take the train to Phaya Thai, and when you arrived, you tried to walk the direction Google Maps recommended you to go to your hostel, but turns out, it was a dead end.
+So you take the train, again.
 While waiting for the train you already feel dizzy, and when the train arrived, instead of resting first, you rode the train.
 A few minutes later, it really hit you hard, good thing you’re handling the safety handrail.
 You never asked for help because you already don’t have the strength to ask.
 But that Thai girl in your front became sensitive to your situation, she helped you and even brought you to your hostel.
-Traveling has taught you to restore your faith in humanity.
-That there’s always good in people.
+Traveling has taught you to restore your faith in humanity and that there’s always good in people.

-Just a few days ago, you turned 27 while you’re in Ayutthaya, Thailand.
+Just a few days ago, you turned 27 while you’re in Ayutthaya (Thailand).
 You remember the time that you started dreaming of traveling the world.
 It’s no longer a dream, it’s now a reality.
-If other people think that traveling is just about having a break or a short vacation, it means different to you.
+If other people think that traveling is just about having a break or a short vacation or holiday, it means different to you.
 Traveling helps you become the better version of yourself.
 Traveling helps you to be more you.